monstermuffin/awesome-mini-pc/CONTRIBUTING.md

 7. **Create a pull request** with a clear title and description of the device you're adding.

 ### Important Notes for Direct Submissions
+> [!IMPORTANT]
-- The validation process will reject PRs with incorrect formatting.
+> - The validation process will reject PRs with incorrect formatting.
-- Pay special attention to indentation and data types (strings vs. numbers).
+> - Pay special attention to indentation and data types (strings vs. numbers).
-- String values that might be interpreted as numbers or booleans should be quoted.
+> - String values that might be interpreted as numbers or booleans should be quoted.
-- Reference existing YAML files in the repository as templates.
+> - Reference existing YAML files in the repository as templates.
-- Nested lists and objects must follow the exact structure of the existing device files.
+> - Nested lists and objects must follow the exact structure of the existing device files.

 ## Modifying Existing Devices or Correcting Information
 If you need to update information for an existing device or correct errors in the database: